 Every article ranking for "Stampli alternatives" recommends another full AP platform.
 That makes sense if you need the entire stack: approval workflows, payment processing, vendor management, and invoice capture bundled together.
 But if your frustration with Stampli is specifically about data capture accuracy, OCR reliability, or cost per transaction, replacing one full platform with another full platform may not solve the actual problem.

-There is a distinct category of tool that these comparison articles never mention: focused invoice data extraction.
+There is a distinct category of tool that these comparison articles rarely mention: focused invoice data extraction.
 These tools do one thing.
 They convert invoice documents into structured, accurate data.
 No approval routing, no payment rails, no vendor portals.
 Just extraction.

 What Focused Extraction Actually Means